What is pneumonia?

 Aspiration pneumonia is another type of pneumonia.
 Aspiration is when solid food, liquids, saliva or vomit go down the trachea (windpipe) and into the lungs instead of going down the esophagus and into the stomach.
 If you can’t cough up these substances, these particles remain in lung tissue and can become infected and pneumonia may develop.

-What are the signs and symptoms of both bacterial and viral pneumonia?
+What are the signs and symptoms of bacterial versus viral pneumonia in adults?

 Symptoms of pneumonia can range from mild (cold- or flu-like symptoms) sometimes called “walking pneumonia” to severe.
 How serious your case of pneumonia depends on the particular germ causing pneumonia, your overall health, and your age.

 Bacterial pneumonia: Symptoms of bacterial pneumonia can develop gradually or suddenly.
 Symptoms include: